 Territory taxpayers won’t pay for high-risk fracking industry

-Production of fracked gas in the NT is at least five to ten years away from paying any royalties, but taxpayers are already paying through the nose to subsidise an industry the government's own independent Inquiry found would produce 'less than 500 jobs over 25 years, minimal revenue, and be unlikely to be commercially viable.'
+Production of fracked gas in the NT is at least five to ten years away from paying any return in royalties, but taxpayers are already paying through the nose to subsidise an industry the government's own independent Inquiry found would produce 'less than 500 jobs over 25 years, minimal revenue, and be unlikely to be commercially viable.'

 - Over $7 million spent on the two public inquiries highlighting the risks of fracking.